Spring 2022 Course Guide Information

 - Be prepared for class and team work: Allocate enough time to read the papers carefully before class.
 Think of the reading and homework assignments as a way of helping yourself find out what you know and what you don't know or don't fully understand.
 For making sense of the course material, you have to continually question yourself, your teammates, your classmates, and your instructor.

 - Be an active participant in class: Active participation in class means listening, thinking, taking notes and asking questions.
 There are (almost) no stupid questions in this class.
 As long as you have a genuine interest in learning the subject matter, all questions will be valid questions!
 Be honest with yourself and you will find out what your current level of knowledge really is, and what your misunderstandings might be.

-- Use your NetID to log onto the "restricted" (internal) Schedule and Materials page of the website
+- Use your NetID to login the "restricted" (internal) 2019-Schedule and Materials page of the website;

 - Read the posted paper(s) and/or view posted videos;

-- After reading (and/or watching videos, synthesize what you've learned by completing the quiz and pre-class blog depending on whether you are in the "T" or "R" day/group.
-The quiz questions are limited to the content knowledge described in the the article and thus will test your knowledge and understanding of the pre-class assignments (readings, videos, etc.)
+- After reading (and/or watching videos), synthesize what you've learned by completing the quiz and pre-class blog depending on whether you are in the "T" or "R" day/group.
+The quiz questions are limited to the content knowledge described in the the article and thus will test your knowledge and understanding of the pre-class assignments (readings, videos, etc.);

 - During class we may engage in any of the following class activities:

 - Small group discussion and activities;